 Known for its markets, music venues and alternative culture, Camden High Street gets very busy on the weekends – something to note if you aren’t too interested in spending time in the area.
-Camden isn’t too far from Central London, but there is cheaper accommodation to be found and there is plenty to get up to in the immediate area.
-Good for live music lovers, and market goers.
+Camden isn’t too far from Central London, but there is cheaper accommodation to be found and plenty to get up to.
+Good for live music lovers and market goers.

 South Kensington/Earls Court

-A very popular place to stay in London, this area is packed full of hotels and is also the location of the Golden Tours Visitor Centre Kensington!
-Stay here if you’re interested in taking advantage of London’s world-class museums which are also free to enter – The Natural History Museum, The Science Museum and The Victoria & Albert Museum are all situated here.
+A very popular place to stay in London, this area is packed full of hotels and London’s world-class museums.
+Entry is free to The Natural History Museum, The Science Museum and The Victoria & Albert Museum.
 Ideal for first-timers and museum-lovers.

 There are so many different areas to stay in London, with plenty to see and do all over the city.
 Wherever you choose to stay, make sure you see as much of the city as you can with our hop-on hop-off service around London, and don’t forget to explore the rest of the UK too!

 Where is your favourite place to stay when you come to London?

 - Exploring London: Windsor Castle Edition With Golden Tours